-Doctors prescribe anticholinergic drugs to treat a variety of conditions, including chronic obstructive pulmonary disease (COPD), bladder conditions, gastrointestinal disorders, and symptoms of Parkinson’s disease.
+Anticholinergic drugs can treat a variety of conditions, including chronic obstructive pulmonary disease (COPD), bladder conditions, and gastrointestinal disorders, among others.

-In this article, learn more about anticholinergic drugs, their uses, and the possible side effects.
+In this article, learn more about anticholinergic drugs, their uses, and possible side effects.

-Anticholinergics are a type of medication that blocks the action of a neurotransmitter, a chemical messenger in the brain, called acetylcholine.
-Acetylcholine is responsible for transferring signals between certain cells that affect specific bodily functions.
+Anticholinergics are a type of medication that blocks the action of a neurotransmitter called acetylcholine.
+Acetylcholine transfers signals between cells that affect specific bodily functions.

 The medication blocks acetylcholine from causing involuntary muscle movements in the lungs, gastrointestinal tract, urinary tract, and other areas of the body.